pbb2291/Lidar-Notebooks/README.md

     - *2-ProcessVoxelMetrics* - Voxelizes each clipped las file at the desired resolution, computes metrics for each voxel, and outputs pickle files.
     - *3-OutputVoxelMetrics_Geotiff_NetCDF* - Reads pickle files and outputs rasters as geotif files and voxel metrics as netcdf files for use in other GIS software.
 =======
-A series of jupyter notebook pipelines for processing lidar point clouds (LAS files) and deriving vegetation structure metrics.
->>>>>>> fe04a9becf025cf57a8e263dc9a912a3af6395e5